 The Possible.
 Make previous impossible things possible.

-I am still a little under qualified for my role in regards to teaching and learning.
+I always felt a little under qualified for my role in regards to teaching and learning.
 This has been balanced out by being exposed to the industry for the length of time I have been, knowing the lexicon well and generally understanding the teaching needs of my constituency.

 I am not chippy about my lack of formal qualifications or experience in a teaching role.
+I have planned and delivered plenty of sessions myself for staff AND students.
 I have literally no desire to engage with membership of the Higher Education Academy memberships.
-I am on the Festival of Learning steering group, heavily involved in the Learning, Teaching and Assessment Committee for the Faculty etc so I must be doing something right.
+I wason the Festival of Learning steering group, heavily involved in the Learning, Teaching and Assessment Committee for the Faculty etc so I must be doing something right.

-Pedagogical concerns have fallen away a little since I first did this portfolio.
-As written elsewhere in the portfolio my job is involved in strategising, managing and lobbying.
-I get to do less learning design than I would like.
-The sessions I do do have to be didactic in nature as they are either demonstrations or punchy knowledge mobilisation exercises (short speeches at programme meetings etc).
+Pedagogical concerns at UWE fell away a little since I first did this portfolio.
+As written elsewhere in the portfolio my job was involved in strategising, managing and lobbying.
+I got to do less learning design than I would like.
+The sessions I do do have to be didactic in nature as they are either demonstrations, pitches or punchy knowledge mobilisation exercises (short speeches at programme meetings etc).

-I would say I have been around these levels for the last two years: 15% The Pedagogical.
+I would say my UWE career for the last two years: 15% The Pedagogical.
 25% The Productive.
 25% The Possible.
 35% Admin.
+Now at the NHS I would say I am 50% on the pedagogical in the form of learning design.
+Albeit with quite a traditional pedagogy.